geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Should rouse a flame, would keep the hosts apart: 270

-" Soon as the fleeting hours of truce expire,
+Soon as the fleeting hours of truce expire,

-" Myself," he said, " will lead the bands of fire.
+Myself,he said, will lead the bands of fire.

-" While on the Gnomes we pour our utmost force,
+While on the Gnomes we pour our utmost force,

-" Do thou, Marino, with a circling course,
+Do thou, Marino, with a circling course,

-" Fall on their rear, with thine unbroken powers
+Fall on their rear, with thine unbroken powers

-" Oppress their line, and victory is ours."
+Oppress their line, and victory is ours."

 He spoke, and parted; swift the hosts prepare
 To quit their camps, and urge the deadly war;